PDP-10/its/doc/networking.md

 you need to [rebuild ITS](NITS.md) to change the machine's IP address.

 ### SIMH KA10 / KL10
-To get the `pdp10-ka` or `pdp10-kl` online with reasonably low effort, use the included SIMH NAT interface via DHCP.
+To get the `pdp10-ka` online with reasonably low effort, use the included SIMH NAT interface via DHCP.
+PDP10-KL instructions are in the making and while they should be the same as for KA they are not tested completely yet.

 #### Using the host's TAP interface
 This enables networking with Network Address Translation (NAT) where the SIMH network adapter gets an IP address from a on network DHCP server.
 If you are running multiple SIMH instances with diffrerent networking requirements make sure to look at **Configuring networking in KA/KL with static IP assignment**.